-Since 1999, The Sony Foundation Children’s Holiday Camp Program has given Year 11 students the opportunity to care for children with a disability who are aged between seven and 14 years over a four-day period.
-Sony Camp is a unique experience for all involved and will be held from Sunday 10 December to Wednesday 13 December 2023.
+Since 1999, The Sony Foundation Children’s Holiday Camp Program has given Year 11 students the opportunity to care for children with a disability who are aged between seven and 14 years over a three-day period.
+Sony Camp is a unique experience for all involved and will be held from Monday 9 December to Wednesday 11 December 2024.

 The children are treated to a camp full of thrilling and exciting adventures and are cared for in either Pymble or Shore’s (Sydney Church of England Grammar School) Boarding Houses, 24 hours a day, by Pymble and Shore students.
 These Year 11 students, supported by a team of dedicated teaching and medical staff, will quickly learn about the challenges and demands involved in caring for a child with special needs in a life-changing experience.